heimrichhannot/contao-widgetcollection/README.md

 ```
 'inputType' => 'birthdayWidget',
 'eval'      => [
     'minAge' => 18, // Set a min age.
-Set 0 for no min date
+Set 0 to disable
+    'maxAge' => 0, // Set a max age.
+Set 0 to disable
     'format' => 'd.m.Y' // The format of the input date

 ]